History of Bengal: Karrani dynasty (1564–1576)

 An Afghan dynasty was the last royal house of the Bengal Sultanate.
 The capital of the dynasty was Sonargaon.
 The dynasty also ruled parts of Bihar and Orissa.
 Its eastern boundary was formed by the Brahmaputra River.

+Mughal Period

+The Mughal absorption of Bengal began with the Battle of Ghaghra in 1529, in which the Mughal army was led by the first Mughal emperor Babur.
+The second Mughal emperor Humayun occupied the Bengali capital Gaur for six months.
+The Battle of Tukaroi oversaw a similar fate for the Bengal Sultanate with Mughal victory and parts of Bengal was annexed by the Mughals and some other parts were annexed by the Koch Dynasty.
+Following the collapse of the Bengal Sultanate in the Battle of Raj Mahal in 1576, the Bengal region was brought under Mughal control as the Bengal Subah.

 Baro-Bhuyans (1576–1610)

 A confederation of twelve zamindar families resisted the expansion of the Mughal Empire during the 16th and 17th centuries.
 The zamindars included Muslims and Hindus.
-They were led by the Muslim Rajput chief Isa Khan.
+They were led by Isa Khan.
+Many prominent figures like the Bengali Hindu jessore king Pratapaditya rose up and carved their own kingdoms within the Bhati.
 The Baro-Bhuyans defeated the Mughal navy during several engagements in Bengal's rivers.
 Eventually, the Mughals subdued the zamindar rebellion and brought all of Bengal under imperial control.

-Mughal period (1574–1717)

-The Mughal absorption of Bengal began with the Battle of Ghaghra in 1529, in which the Mughal army was led by the first Mughal emperor Babur.
-The second Mughal emperor Humayun occupied the Bengali capital Gaur for six months.
-Following the collapse of the Bengal Sultanate in the Battle of Raj Mahal in 1576, the Bengal region was brought under Mughal control as the Bengal Subah.